DaveEveritt/socket-chat-example/README.md

 # A socket.io chat example

-Taken from [Get Started: Chat application](https://socket.io/get-started/chat/) on the socket.io website.

-The original tutorial used JQuery, this is rewritten to use pure JavaScript.
+Taken from [Get Started: Chat application](https://socket.io/get-started/chat/) on the socket.io website which uses JQuery.
+This is rewritten in pure JavaScript.

-Also, set up a public folder to serve the static CSS and JS files, cleaned up znd commented CSS.
+Also, separated the styles, markup and logic by serving static files from a public folder, cleaned up and commented the CSS.

 ## Notes